nimzco/react-workshop/Workshop Contents/4 - Stateful Components/README.md

 - “that modal is open”
 - “this data was fetched”

-To create *stateful* components, we have to use a slightly different notation to create components: the ES6 `class` notation!

-To create a stateful component, we create a new `class` that extends `React.Component`. (`React.Component` is a base we can build upon that React provides for us).
+To create a stateful component, we have to create a new `class` that extends `React.Component`. `React.Component` is a base we can build upon that React provides for us.

-We then assign it a `render` method from which we return our `ReactElements`, which is similar to the functional component notation we looked at earlier.
+To render our component, we now have to assign it a `render` method from which we return our `ReactElements`.
+It is similar to the functional component notation we looked at earlier.

 As a simple example of state, let’s create a `Counter` component that counts how often we’ve clicked a button: